-The Aggressor Fleet have two liveaboard boats plying the superb sites out of Belize.
-The Belize Aggressor III is slightly smaller at110ft, taking 18 divers and six crew.
+The Aggressor Fleet has two liveaboard boats plying the superb sites out of Belize.
+The Belize Aggressor III is slightly smaller at 110ft, taking 18 divers and six crew.
 The Belize Aggressor IV is 138ft long taking 20 passengers and seven crew.
 Each boat has been built to very high standards to provide for divers comfort and necessity.
 Both operate the same seven-day schedule and occasional ten-day schedule taking in the key dive locations of Half Moon Caye, Lighthouse Reef and Turneffe Reef and of course the famous Blue Hole.
-At some times of the year, the ten-day schedule costs the same as a seven-day schedule, ask your scuba diving travel agent for more details on this.

 NEW: Live availability - see below